-DOE/NNSA FFRDCs are not eligible to apply for funding as a prime or subrecipient for AOI 1a, AOI 2, or AOI 14.
+DOE/NNSA FFRDCs are not eligible to apply for funding as a prime or subrecipient for AOI 1a and AOI 2.

 Non-DOE/NNSA FFRDCs are eligible to apply for funding as a subrecipient, but are not eligible to apply as a prime recipient.